bagit-profiles/bagit-profiles-specification/README.md

   A list of a tag files that must be included in a conformant Bag.
 Entries are full path names relative to the Bag base directory.
 As per the [BagIt Spec](http://tools.ietf.org/html/draft-kunze-bagit-08), these tag files need not be listed in tag manifiest files. `Tag-Files-Required` SHOULD NOT include `bag-info.txt` (which is always required), nor any required manifest files, which instead are required by `Manifests-Required` and `Tag-Manifests-Required`.

+  Every file in `Tag-Files-Required` must also be present in `Tag-Files-Allowed`.

+10. `Tag-Files-Allowed`: LIST

+  A list of tag files that may be included in a conformant Bag.
+Entries are full path names relative to the Bag base directory.
+As per the [BagIt Spec](http://tools.ietf.org/html/draft-kunze-bagit-08), these tag files need not be listed in tag manifiest files. `Tag-Files-Required` SHOULD NOT include `bag-info.txt` (which is always required), nor any required manifest files, which instead are required by `Manifests-Required` and `Tag-Manifests-Required`.

+  At least all the tag files listed in `Tag-Files-Required` must be in included in `Tag-Files-Allowed`.

 Examples
 ---